Modelling the Proliferation of Terrorism via Diffusion and Contagion

-Diffusion is distinguished from contagion in \cite{Midlarsky:1978} by identifying it as the increase in the rate of events due to non-terrorist events that elicit a collective reaction among individuals in a population without observation or communication of others' behaviour.
-This is distinct from contagion as it contains no element of imitation or the modelling of behaviour, rather it implies a shift in an individual's personal beliefs and attitudes in reaction to external events.
+While the distinction between diffusion and contagion as mechanisms for the proliferation of terrorism is not always clear \cite{Midlarsky:1978} identifies diffusion as the increase in the rate of events due to non-terrorist events that elicit a collective reaction among individuals or groups in a population without observation or communication of others' behaviour.
+This is distinct from contagion as it contains no element of imitation or the modelling of behaviour, rather it implies a shift in an individual's or groups propensity to engage in terrorism as a reaction to external events.
 If these shifts in patterns of behaviour are enduring, then the mean of the process can shift, implying the possibility that diffusion can be a non-stationary process.
-Originally, \cite{Midlarsky:1978} applied this theoretical model, in conjunction with contagion, to explain the spread of riots in US cities during the late 1960's.
-But it is reasonable to extend this to terrorism more broadly, as diffusion in \cite{Midlarsky:1978} is what \cite{Crenshaw:1981} refers to as precipitants, or precipitating events, identified as an element in the spread of terrorism.
-The resulting theoretical model states that terrorism spreads through two mechanisms: contagion, which is a function of the influence that past terrorist events has on the future event rate, and diffusion, which is a function of exogenous events or processes.
-This serves as the basis for the model presented in this paper, which demonstrates a model for the combined effects of diffusion and contagion as a convolution of two process: a non-homogeneous Poisson process for diffusion (as originally proposed in \cite{Midlarsky:1970}) and a negative-binomial Hawkes self-exciting process for contagion.
-Results show that under the cluster process representation the model can identify distinct behaviours in the two processes providing useful insight into the actual phenomenon and data.
+Originally, \cite{Midlarsky:1978} applied this theoretical model, in conjunction with contagion, to explain the proliferation of riots in US cities during the late 1960's.
+But it is reasonable to extend this to terrorism more broadly, including explanations for groups as well as individuals, as diffusion in \cite{Midlarsky:1978} is a reaction to what \cite{Crenshaw:1981} refers to as precipitants, or precipitating events, identified as an element in the proliferation of terrorism.
+The resulting theoretical model states that terrorism proliferates through two mechanisms: contagion, which is a function of the influence that past terrorist events has on the future event rate, and diffusion, which is a function of exogenous events or processes.
+This serves as the basis for the model presented in this paper, which describes the combined effects of diffusion and contagion as a convolution of two process: a non-homogeneous Poisson process for diffusion (as originally proposed in \cite{Midlarsky:1970}) and a negative-binomial Hawkes self-exciting process for contagion.
+Results show that under the cluster process representation the model can identify distinct behaviours in the two processes that may be attributable to observable differences in the contexts and populations, providing useful insight into the actual phenomenon and data.